Jan. 6 committee seeks testimony from Ivanka Trump to discuss her father’s attempt to overturn the election results

 “Exactly right,” Kellogg replied.

 “And so presumably, the first time she [Ivanka Trump] went in, it wasn’t sufficient or she wouldn’t have had to go back at least one more time, I assume.
-Is that correct,” the committee asked Kellogg in a follow up question.
+Is that correct,” the committee asked Kellogg in a follow-up question.

 “Well, yes, Ma’am.
 I think she went back there because Ivanka can be pretty tenacious,” Kellogg replied.

-Thompson writes that the committee is “particularly interested” in answering the question of why White Hosue staff didn’t “simply ask the President to walk to the briefing room and appear on live television — to ask the crowd to leave the Capitol?”
+Thompson writes that the committee is “particularly interested” in answering the question of why White House staff didn’t “simply ask the President to walk to the briefing room and appear on live television — to ask the crowd to leave the Capitol?”

 In his testimony, Kellogg answered that he “very strongly recommended” against asking Trump to do so because “press conferences tend to get out of control, and you want to control the message.”